miriam-may/sql-injection-protection/README.md

 I check for oversized input as well as numeric-only input in the ID field, as you don't want to let through malicious scripts that have been encoded.

+I haven't used Flask before really, so the base of the application was taken from [Digital Ocean - How to use Web Forms in a Flask Application](https://www.digitalocean.com/community/tutorials/how-to-use-web-forms-in-a-flask-application)